Real-Value Power-Voltage Formulations of, and Bounds for, Three-Wire Unbalanced Optimal Power Flow: Acknowledgement

 \section{Acknowledgement}

 Part of this work has been performed in the framework of the ADriaN project supported by Fluvius.
-Special thanks to Reinhilde D'hulst, Carleton Coffrin, David Fobes, Sander Claeys, Thomas Brinsmead.
+Special thanks to Reinhilde D'hulst, Carleton Coffrin, David Fobes, Sander Claeys, Thomas Brinsmead and Rahmat Heidari.